-Knight Arts Challenge offers $3 million in grants for projects that take place in or benefit Detroit; April 13 deadline
+Knight Arts Challenge offers $3 million in arts grants

 Beginning Monday, Detroiters can apply for a share of $3 million in Knight Arts Challenge grants, money awarded to "projects that bring the city together through the arts."
 The application deadline is April 13.